-Fig. 5: Stress strain hysteresis in comparison between a) combustion chamber and b) TMF Panel.
+Fig. 5: Stress strain hysteresis in comparison between a) combustion chamber and b) TMF $\ensuremath{\mathsf{Panel}}$

-In order to achieve a combustion chamber similar to real damage behavior by panel testing, it is necessary to move the mechanical strain state after post cooling to the tensile domain.
+In order to achieve a damage behavior in panel tests that is similar to the one found in a combustion chamber hot firing cycle, it is necessary to move the mechanical strain state after post cooling to the tensile domain.
 Former investigations revealed potential improvements by the adaption of test process parameters, like laser heat input or cooling mass flow, but their implementation on the test were limited.
 Therefore, further potential for improvement is now investigated on the geometrical level.